Adrenomed Receives FDA Fast Track Designation For Enibarcimab For Treatment Of Septic Shock

 Enibarcimab is a non-blocking antibody binding to the vasoprotective hormone adrenomedullin.
 Applying AdrenoMed's precision medicine approach, enibarcimab treatment of patients with septic shock resulted in improved organ dysfunction and a relevant reduction of day 28 all-cause mortality from 24% to 8% in the patient population defined by the two biomarkers adrenomedullin and DPP3 in the AdrenOSS-2 trial.

-With a mortality rate of 20-30% for sepsis1 and 30%-50% for septic shock in developed countries,2 sepsis represents an enormous public health burden and is responsible for almost 20% of all deaths worldwide.
+With a mortality rate of 20-30% for sepsis[1] and 30%-50% for septic shock in developed countries,[2] sepsis represents an enormous public health burden and is responsible for almost 20% of all deaths worldwide.

 Fast Track is a process designed by the FDA to facilitate the development of promising drugs for the treatment of serious conditions that fill an unmet medical need and to accelerate review by the regulatory authority, aimed at getting important new drugs to the patient earlier.
 A drug that receives Fast Track designation is eligible for more frequent meetings with FDA to discuss development plans for the drug regarding collection of data needed to support its approval; more frequent communication about such things as the design of the proposed clinical trials and use of biomarkers; eligibility for Accelerated Approval and Priority Review, if relevant criteria are met; and Rolling Review.